How to Broil Zucchini or Summer Squash

 Broiled zucchini rounds are simple to make and a great way to use up this tasty little summer vegetable.

 - 2 small zucchini, washed and dried

-- 1 teaspoon grapeseed oil or avocado oil
+- 1 teaspoon avocado oil (or another high-heat oil)

 - 1 teaspoon seasoning blend (optional)